 2. Set Realistic Financial Projections

-Financial planning is a big part of building your business plan, you will want to consider financial planning including startup costs, monthly expenditures, and cash flow break-even points.
+Financial planning is a big part of building your business plan.
+You’ll have to plan startup costs, monthly expenditures, and cash flow break-even points.
 Be realistic!
 The outputs of your financial planning are only as good as the data you input.
-Use your gym member software to get data and build a best-case, middle-case, and worst-case projection; plan to run your business off the worst-case projection until you get things off the ground.
+Use your gym member software to get data and build a best-case, middle-case, and worst-case projection.
+Plan to run your business off the worst-case projection until you get things off the ground.

 3. Consider Outsourcing Professional Skills

-Opening a business requires knowledge that can be very technical, including negotiating lease space and setting up financial planning and recordkeeping.
+Opening a business requires knowledge that can be very technical.
+Things like negotiating lease space, setting up financial planning and record-keeping are tough.
 Even if money is tight, it is useful to consider outsourcing certain tasks to hired professionals such as a lawyer and/or accountant.
 Small details overlooked in contract negotiations and investment or loan paperwork can cost you heavily in the long-run.
 Pay now or pay later.

 4. Build the Financial Foundation

 Cash flow is the financial infrastructure of your business.
 Aim to develop a membership base that allows for stable future cash flows.
-Avoid membership offerings that are annual pre-paid or month-to-month renewals with no contractual obligation, as this doesn’t allow you to project future revenues after one year or count on revenues in the future from your month-to-month members.
-This is very risky at the start of your business when you likely won’t receive sufficient income to cover your expenses.
-Membership contracts are one way to ensure stable cash flow, membership pricing and automatic payments are other key factors to consider in developing your membership base, and your financial foundation.
+Avoid membership offerings that are annual pre-paid or month-to-month renewals with no contractual obligation.
+These memberships don’t allow you to project future revenues after one year or count on revenues in the future from your month-to-month members.
+This is very risky at the start of your business when you likely won’t receive enough income to cover your expenses.
+Membership contracts are one way to ensure stable cash flow.
+Membership pricing and automatic payments are other key factors to consider in developing your membership base and your financial foundation.

 5. Track Your Finances and Learn to Budget